raymondpang365/version-control-guide/README.md

 ## 1) CI / CD Guide

-This following workflow suggestion is written in the perspective of Agile Project Lifecycle Methodology.
+This following guideline is written in the perspective of Agile Project Lifecycle Methodology.

 This adopts the methodology of &quot;long live master, short live feature branch&quot; (as known as gitflow), adopts test-driven development, and also continuous integration/development/deployment to increase project efficiency.